 JAY: Concerning exceptions, it is a very, very, very rare word that is a complete and utter exception.
 Only 4% are complete exceptions.
 There are going to be components of most irregular and exception words that aren’t exceptions, so you want to address how those words do fit those skills when you teach those skills.
 Don’t teach exceptions with a skill, but when you teach a skill that is true to a component of an exception word… point that out.

-Listen to the full one hour webinar: “Helping Students Transfer & Retain Decoding Skills” ›
+Listen to the full one hour webinar and earn free PD credit: “Helping Students Transfer & Retain Decoding Skills” ›